Changes in electric-field noise due to thermal transformation of a surface ion trap: Thermally activated fluctuators

 where $\alpha_i$ is a direct measurement of the frequency scaling exponent, $\sigma_i$ is the standard error of $\alpha_i$, and $T_i$ is the temperature at which $\alpha_i$ was measured. $\alpha_{\textsc{taf}}(T_i)$ is the value of $\alpha$ at temperature $T_i$ predicted by the TAF model using one of the measured temperature dependencies. $n$ is the total number of $\alpha$ measurements in this data-set.
-The p-value of this data-set is determined from the $\chi^2$ value, using the number of $\alpha$ measurements $n$ as the number of degrees of freedom.

-In this manuscript, we have reported TAF distributions corresponding to thirteen different heating-rate temperature-dependence measurements.
-In three of these experiments, we measured the temperature dependence of the ion heating rates at either 1.3~MHz or 0.88~MHz, but not both.
-The other ten experiments included measurements of heating-rate temperature dependencies at both of these frequencies, which allows us to calculate $\alpha$ measurements as a function of temperature.
-In Fig.~\ref{app:fig:all_alpha} we plot the TAF predictions and $\alpha$ measurements corresponding to these ten experiments.
-The results of our quantitative analysis are reported in Tab.~\ref{tab:pvalues_taf}.